AWStats was useful for integrating access logs from multiple servers

 Log Consolidation

-The working directory is set to [/var/tmp], but please change it as appropriate.
+The working directory is arbitrarily set to [/var/tmp], but please change it as needed.

-*The installation directory for awstats is set to "/usr/src/awstats-7.3" if you installed it from source.
+*The awstats installation directory is assumed to be "/usr/src/awstats-7.3" if installed from source.

 For now, we will assume that the necessary access logs are placed in the working directory.